datenbauer/xdxf2dict/README.md

 where `basename` is the name of your dictionary (e.g. 'mydict') and `dictfile` is the previously generated DICT source.

 Now you can copy the result into your dictionary folder and use it in your application.

+### Sort XDXF entries
+If you would like to sort your dictionary entries, there is also a stylesheet for that:<br>
+`$ xsltproc xdxf-sort.xsl source > output`